Why is remarketing key in dealerships' used vehicle stock?

-1.1 Current situation of the VO market
+1.1 Current situation of the used vehicle market

 2.1 Smart audience segmentation